alexchalyy/Friend-Finder/README.md

 ![repository](github-repo.PNG)

-* When the user clicks on "Go to Survey" button, survey hage is opened as shown below:
+* When the user clicks on "Go to Survey" button, survey page is opened as shown below:

 ![survey page](survey.PNG)